Building on ACCT 3201: Intermediate Financial Accounting 1, students learn to prepare

 - Identify long-term financing sources, and prepare journal entries for long term debt

 instruments including partial period interest calculations and redemption of long-term

 - Apply the fair value concept to long-term liabilities using IFRS.

-- Prepare the shareholders' equity section and related journal entries.
+- Prepare the shareholders’ equity section of the Statement of Financial Position and related

 - Calculate basic and diluted earnings per share (EPS).

 - Calculate income tax including deferred tax assets and liabilities, carry back and carry

 forward amounts, and changes in tax rates, and prepare the related journal entries.

 - Calculate pension amounts, and complete a pension worksheet and journal entries.

 - Account for leases for the lessee and lessor using IFRS 16.